ThinkDataEd/curriculum/docs/vocabulary/unit1.md

 ### marginal (relative) frequency

 !!! note ""
-    the margins on the table to show that the cells with the initial total counts
+    the margins on the table that show the cells with the initial total counts

 ### maximum